edogambacorta/memory-bank/progress.md

   - Implemented backup_processed.py for creating backups of processed PDFs

 ## In Progress
-- Setting up AWS infrastructure:
-  - Configuring EC2 instances for Ollama and LLM hosting
-  - Setting up S3 buckets for PDF storage and result management
-  - Implementing Lambda functions for workflow orchestration
+- Defining specific MVP features for hospital secretary use case
+- Researching appropriate technologies for the MVP:
+  - Programming language and GUI framework for local application
-  - Configuring SQS for job queue management
+  - Suitable LLM for local deployment
-- Implementing Ollama on EC2 instances
+  - PDF processing libraries for efficient text extraction
+- Planning the transition from MVP to AWS-based scaled solution

 ## To Do

-1. Integrate DeepSeek R1/8B model
+### MVP Phase
+1. Finalize MVP feature set
+   - Collaborate with stakeholders to define essential features for hospital secretary

+2. Select and set up development environment
+   - Choose programming language, GUI framework, and IDE
-   - Download and set up the model with Ollama
+   - Set up version control with Git
-   - Develop integration scripts for model inference

-2. Enhance PDF processing pipeline
+3. Implement local PDF processing pipeline
-   - Integrate with DeepSeek R1/8B for text analysis
-   - Implement more advanced text extraction and analysis functions
+   - Develop functions for PDF upload, text extraction, and analysis
+   - Integrate selected local LLM for document processing

-3. Create user interface for document upload and result presentation
+4. Create user interface for document upload and result presentation
-   - Design and implement a web-based frontend for user interactions
+   - Design and implement a desktop application interface
+   - Ensure intuitive workflow for hospital secretary use

+5. Implement local security measures
+   - Set up local encryption for stored PDFs and results
+   - Implement user authentication and access controls

+6. Conduct thorough testing
+   - Perform unit testing of individual components
+   - Conduct integration testing of the entire local pipeline
+   - User acceptance testing with hospital secretaries

+7. Optimize performance for local deployment
+   - Ensure efficient processing on standard PC hardware
+   - Optimize LLM inference speed for local use

+8. Prepare documentation and training materials
+   - Create user manual for hospital secretaries
-   - Develop API endpoints for frontend-backend communication
+   - Develop training program for system usage

+### Scaled Solution Phase (Future)
+1. Set up AWS infrastructure:
+   - Configure EC2 instances for Ollama and LLM hosting
+   - Set up S3 buckets for PDF storage and result management
+   - Implement Lambda functions for workflow orchestration
+   - Configure SQS for job queue management

+2. Migrate and enhance PDF processing pipeline
+   - Adapt local processing pipeline to AWS environment
+   - Integrate with DeepSeek R1/8B or other selected model for advanced analysis

+3. Implement expanded security measures
+   - Set up VPC for network isolation
+   - Configure IAM roles for secure service interactions
+   - Implement encryption for data in transit and at rest

 4. Set up monitoring and alerting
    - Configure CloudWatch dashboards for system overview
    - Implement custom metrics for PDF processing
    - Set up alerting for abnormal system behavior

-5. Conduct thorough testing
-   - Perform unit testing of individual components
-   - Conduct integration testing of the entire pipeline
-   - Stress test the system with large volumes of PDFs

-6. Optimize performance
+5. Optimize cloud performance
    - Fine-tune EC2 instance configurations
    - Optimize Lambda functions for faster execution
-   - Improve model inference speed
+   - Improve model inference speed in cloud environment

-7. Implement security measures
-   - Set up VPC for network isolation
-   - Configure IAM roles for secure service interactions
-   - Implement encryption for data in transit and at rest

-8. Prepare for Mistral-OCR integration
+6. Prepare for Mistral-OCR integration
    - Monitor Mistral-OCR development and release
    - Plan integration strategy
-   - Develop upgrade path from DeepSeek R1/8B to Mistral-OCR
+   - Develop upgrade path from initial model to Mistral-OCR

 ## Known Issues
-- None at this stage (project in initial setup phase)
+- None at this stage (project in redefinition and MVP planning phase)

 ## How to Use the Current Setup